Explained

 In addition to finding that suitable place, you also want to know what time you’re more productive.
 Some people can cover a lot between 12 am and 4 am, while some people can’t just stay awake at night.

-So, whether you are studying to get a medical degree or you plan to enrol for masters in education, knowing the time you function better and taking advantage of it can help boost your studying productivity.
+So, whether you are studying to get a medical degree or you plan to enrol for a masters in education, knowing the time you function better and taking advantage of it can help boost your studying productivity.

 2. Avoid Procrastination